 thanks to the definition \eqref{eq:uthetadef} of $u_\sigma(f^{[0]})$.
 Therefore $f^{[N]}-P_\mathcal{S}f^{[N]}\in \ran(A^{-\frac{\sigma}{2}})$ and, again by \eqref{eq:uthetadef}, $ u_\sigma(f^{[N]})=p_N(A)\,u_\sigma(f^{[0]})$.
 This proves part (ii). \end{proof}

 Next, let us establish an amount of important results that are measure-theoretic in nature.
-To this aim, with customary notation \cite{schmu_unbdd_sa}, let $E^A$ denotes the projection-valued measure associated with the self-adjoint operator $A$, and let $\ud\langle x,E^{A}(\lambda)x\rangle$ denotes the corresponding scalar measure associated with a vector $x\in\cH$.
+To this aim, with customary notation \cite{schmu_unbdd_sa}, let $E^A$ denote the projection-valued measure associated with the self-adjoint operator $A$, and let $\ud\langle x,E^{A}(\lambda)x\rangle$ denote the corresponding scalar measure associated with a vector $x\in\cH$.
 Such measures are supported on $\sigma(A)\subset[0,+\infty)$.

 A special role is going to be played by the measure

 defined under the assumption that $f^{[0]}\in\mathscr{C}_{A,g}(\sigma)$ for a given $\sigma\in\mathbb{R}$.
 Clearly, by definition, $\mu_\sigma$ is a \emph{finite} measure with